MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-users.md

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] supports multiple browsers that each offer a variety of features and capabilities.
 The browser plays a significant role in the responsiveness and fluidity of the user interface.
 See the list of supported, recommended browsers for [Business Central online](https://go.microsoft.com/fwlink/?linkid=2110804) and browsers for [Business Central on-premises](https://go.microsoft.com/fwlink/?linkid=2110719).

-- Where possible, avoid older browsers such as Internet Explorer, and switch to one of our recommended modern browsers, such as the [new Microsoft Edge](https://www.microsoft.com/edge/).
+- Where possible, avoid older browsers such as Internet Explorer and Edge Legacy, and switch to one of our recommended modern browsers, such as the [new Microsoft Edge](https://www.microsoft.com/edge/).
+Modern browsers typically offer significantly better performance.

-    Internet Explorer is still supported, but since the new Edge browser is available for Windows Server now, we see a declining rate of usage for Internet Explorer.
-You can also get [a pilot of Edge in IE mode](https://www.microsoft.com/edge/business).
-For more information, see [Microsoft Edge documentation](/deployedge/edge-ie-mode).
+> [!IMPORTANT]
+> [!INCLUDE[prodshort](../developer/includes/prodshort.md)] will end support for Internet Explorer and Edge Legacy in April 2021.
+Consider switching to the new Microsoft Edge before that date.

 - Some [!INCLUDE[prodshort](../developer/includes/prodshort.md)] performance features and optimizations are only available for modern browsers.
 - Keep your browser always updated to the latest version which may include the latest performance enhancements.